-Contact us toll free at 1-800-380-3533 or just click on the link above to get an accurate quote and we'll email you with accurate quotes so you can determine if you would like to apply.
+Contact us toll free at 1-800-380-3533 or just click on the link above to get accurate life insurance quotes, whether you want term life insurance quotes or universal life and we'll email you with accurate quotes so you can determine if you would like to apply.

-We're not going to call you or hassle you.
+We're not going to call and hassle you.

 Or simply click here to email us with your name, date of birth, height/weight, other health issues and your State of residence and we will email you with accurate quotes.